18.8. Encryption Options

 PostgreSQL offers encryption at several levels, and provides flexibility in protecting data from disclosure due to database server theft, unscrupulous administrators, and insecure networks.
 Encryption might also be required to secure sensitive data such as medical records or financial transactions.

-By default, database user passwords are stored as MD5 hashes, so the administrator cannot determine the actual password assigned to the user.
-If MD5 encryption is used for client authentication, the unencrypted password is never even temporarily present on the server because the client MD5-encrypts it before being sent across the network.
+Database user passwords are stored as hashes (determined by the setting password_encryption ), so the administrator cannot determine the actual password assigned to the user.
+If SCRAM or MD5 encryption is used for client authentication, the unencrypted password is never even temporarily present on the server because the client encrypts it before being sent across the network.
 SCRAM is preferred, because it is an Internet standard and is more secure than the PostgreSQL-specific MD5 authentication protocol.

 - Encryption For Specific Columns

 The pgcrypto module allows certain fields to be stored encrypted.
 This is useful if only some of the data is sensitive.
 The client supplies the decryption key and the data is decrypted on the server and then sent to the client.